MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/deno/cli/manage-packages.md

 TypeScript compiler cache: "/Users/mcurrin/Library/Caches/deno/gen"
 ```

 Check a specific package.
-If it not installed, it will be downloaded first.
+If that not installed, it will be downloaded first.

 ```sh
 $ deno info https://deno.land/x/abc@v1.2.4/mod.ts